Twin Cities, Gemini

 Werner blinked out of the memory, gaze lingering on Alma’s pale hands which she had folded in front of her abdomen.
 Her eyes were locked mesmerizingly with his.

 At the moment Werner looked away from Alma, a familiar sound cracked through the street.
 It resonated from within the hotel Alma stood in front of.
-A whine followed by a low boom.
-It was a sound he was familiar with: an explosive of conductor variety, rigged to blow.
+A whine followed by a low boom: an explosive of the conductor variety, rigged to blow.
 Then came the lurching groan and the rumble as the entire hotel swayed just before being consumed by flames and smoke.